TransparentHealth/NIST-IAL/README.md

-# NIST SP 800-63-3 (Digital Identity Guidelines) Trustmark
+# NIST SP 800-63 Trustmark for IAL and AAL.

-This document was created to standardize the way Identity Assurance Levels are communicated electronically.
-While designed with OpenID Connect in mind, this can be applied to other systems including LDAP, SAML, or user profile calls using OAuth2.
+This document was created to standardize the way Identity Assurance Levels are communicated electronically using the NIST-800-63 revision 4.
+While designed with OpenID Connect in mind, this profile can be applied in other systems such as OAuth2 user profile, LDAP, and SAML.
 For example, a user profile request may include the name\value pair `vot`=`P2`, to indicate a user has undergone identity proofing to a NIST Identity Assurance Level of IAL2.
 Communicating an `IAL` of `1`, `2`, or `3` was the motivation of this document, but it also provides a basic mapping for `AAL`.
-See scope and security sections for use and implementation guidance.
 See https://csrc.nist.gov/publications/detail/sp/800-63/4/draft

-The Trustmark Details (Mapping to NIST 800-63-3)
+The Trustmark Details (Mapping to NIST 800-63)
 ------------------------------------------------

 | Identity Assurance Level `IAL` Value                        | VoT Identity Proofing `P` Value                      |